-Once your degree has been conferred at a degree ceremony either in person or in absentia, you will automatically receive a degree certificate.
-This will be either presented to you by your college on the day of the graduation ceremony, or posted to you.
+Once your degree has been conferred at a degree ceremony, either in person or in absentia, you will automatically receive a degree certificate.
+This will be presented to you by your college on the day of your graduation ceremony or posted to you after the event.

 Students who have completed an award bearing non-matriculated course (certificate or diploma) with the Department for Continuing Education will receive an award certificate from the Department.

 If you graduated prior to February 2010 and did not receive a degree certificate, please email email@example.com so that we can check your record before you order.
 If you have not had a degree ceremony then a certificate cannot be issued.
 If you were not issued with a certificate but did have a ceremony before 2010 then you will now have to order a replacement certificate, as free certificates are no longer available.